Maxsar-S/Geekshop_django/README.md

-Учебный проект Geekshop, интернет-магазин одежды, с backend написанным на Django Framework.
+Training project "Geekshop", an online clothing store, with a backend written in Django Framework.
-В данном проекте реализованы:
+This project implements:
-1) Кастомная админка в приложении adminapp
+1) Custom admin panel in the adminapp application
-2) Авторизация через сторонние сервиси и верификация аккаунта через электронную почту
+2) Sign-in via third-party services and account verification via email
-3) Приложение корзины товаров basketapp
+3) Cart is implemented in the basketapp app.
-4) Приложение для работы со статусом заказов orderapp
+4) App for working with the order status, orderapp
-5) Подключено кэширование и проведены тесты оптимизации
+5) Caching connected and optimization tests performed